Skip to footer content

 renderer.RenderingOptions.MarginRight = 20;

-// Apply corporate branding
+// Apply a corporate logo header

 renderer.RenderingOptions.HtmlHeader = new HtmlHeaderFooter()